thewoolleyman/boxbuilder/README.markdown

 boxbuilder\_remote\_bootstrap script
 ====================================

-'boxbuilder\_remote\_bootstrap' allows you to run 'boxbuilder\_bootstrap' on a remote box without logging in to it.
+'boxbuilder\_remote\_bootstrap' is run on your local box.
+It allows you to run 'boxbuilder\_bootstrap' on a remote box without logging in to it.
 It issues remote SSH commands to automatically download and run 'boxbuilder\_bootstrap' on the box being built.
 This also makes it easy to hook boxbuilder into other tools or processes to automatically build/update multiple boxes.